Use the ColumnMappedTextInstructionDataset#

 Quick prototyping across diverse instruction datasets

-Schema flexibility without needing codebase changes
+Schema flexibility without requiring code changes

 Consistent field names for training loops, regardless of dataset source